 With more complex tax regulations on the horizon, this is a great time to revisit the basics of taxes, so you have an understanding that puts you in control.
-When you have a foundation of knowledge, you’re better equipped to ensure your tax documents are correct, whether you submit them yourself or use a CPA or other third-party help.
+When you have a foundation of knowledge, you’re better equipped to ensure your tax documents are correct, whether you submit them yourself or use a certified public accountant (CPA) or other third-party help.
 And while we are legally prevented from injecting more than the regulated fun limit, Kasasa’s always going to try.

 So here we go.
 Your urban tax dictionary.
 Not licensed, sponsored, or approved by anyone.
 Hope it helps.
 (Seriously, we do hope it helps, though we should mention you should always consult a tax advisor, certified public accountant, or IRS.gov for the most up-to-date tax preparation advice.)

 1040: Standard form used by U.S. taxpayers to file a personal return with the Internal Revenue Service (IRS).
 Work with your tax advisor to determine the right filing status for you.
-See Head of Household, Married, and Single, below.
+See the below definitions for Head of Household, Married, and Single.
+The 1040A form is similar, and slightly less complex, but not an option for everyone.

 1099: A type of “information return” that you will receive if you earned more than $10 in any of several categories that don’t count as wages, salaries, or tips.
+Such as, you ask?
 If you are an independent contractor or do a lot of freelance work, you’ll probably get some of these.
 1099s come in the form of 1099-INT (interest income), 1099-DIV (dividend income), 1099-R (pension and IRA income), 1099-B (sales of stock), and 1099-S (sales of real estate).
+If you sold stock or rolled over a 401k, watch for these.

 401(k): Retirement savings account sponsored by an employer.
 Contributions to a 401(k) are made on a pre-tax basis, so you don’t pay taxes until money is withdrawn from the account.